 file systems.
 The

-examples package shows how these methods can be used in order to send or create
+examples package shows how these methods can be used in order to create

 a file in Dropbox, Google Drive, OneDrive, Amazon S3, FTP, and SFTP.

 the following files and directories, shown below:

 1 2 3 4 5 6 7 8 9 10 11 12 13

 examples ├── ... └── code └── vfs ├── services │ ├── DropboxService.gloop │ ├── FTPService.gloop │ ├── GoogleDriveService.gloop │ ├── OneDriveService.gloop │ ├── S3Service.gloop │ └── SFTPService.gloop └── util └── VFSDemo.gloop

 vfs.services and you should see the files being published.

 Do note that you must input your credentials to use them.
 Opening each service allows you to better inspect their

 contents; line comments are provided for further explanation.